Please screenshot this page and send it to info@mim-essay.com

 • In contrast, 60% of MBA applicants come with over three years of work experience.

-Moreover, MBA students have a wide range of electives to choose from, covering almost everything from entrepreneurship, technology to finance and marketing, allowing for a more comprehensive education.
-In contrast, MiM programs are typically more on the specializaton front, focusing on a particular area of management, which can be very much ideal for students with specific career goals in mind.
+Moreover, MBA students have a wide range of electives to choose from, covering almost everything from entrepreneurship, and technology to finance and marketing, allowing for a more comprehensive education.
+In contrast, MiM programs are typically more on the specialization front, focusing on a particular area of management, which can be very much ideal for students with specific career goals in mind.

 Conclusion